 In February 1933, shortly after Hitler came to power, the unemployed Dutch council communist Rinus van der Lubbe went to Berlin for a couple of weeks.
-On 25 February he commits arson in a centre for the unemployed, in the town hall, and in the imperial palace.
-These small fires are nipped in the bud.
-On Monday night, 27 February, he breaks into the Reichstag building to try once again.
-This time Van der Lubbe is successful, and the Reichstag fire is a fact.
-Mystification starts immediately and in the course of time books on the event will require many shelves.
+On 25 February he committed arson in a centre for the unemployed, in the town hall, and in the imperial palace.
+These small fires were nipped in the bud.
+On Monday night, 27 February, he broke into the Reichstag building to try once again.
+This time Van der Lubbe was successful, and the Reichstag fire was a fact.
+Mystification started immediately.
 This photo shows the place where Van der Lubbe broke into the building.
-It was made on 27 February 2000, as the 'Foundation Give Marinus Van der Lubbe a Grave' vainly tried to have a commemorative stone placed in the Reichstag.
+It was made on 27 February 2000, as the Dutch 'Foundation Give Marinus Van der Lubbe a Grave' vainly tried to have a commemorative stone placed in the Reichstag.